BimberLab/discvr-components/README.md

 # Turborepo
-This branch contains the start of a TurboRepo setup.

-Currently the branch mainly holds default Turborepo example workspaces that will later be deleted.
-These files can be used as refrences for now
-    - ./apps/docs
-    - ./apps/web
-    - ./packages/eslint-config-custom
-    - ./packages/tsconfig
-    - ./packages/ui

-There are some empty package workspaces that have been added that will be added to later.
-    - ./packages/discvr-jbrowse
-    - ./packages/discvr-ui-components
-    - ./packages/discvr-utils

 When adding a new workspace to the turborepo there are a few key steps that you need to take.
     - add the folder for the workspace some where in the repo.
 This can be in the root or in another folder like packages